SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: Doing simple things like changing your passwords and using two-factor authentication can help to lower your risk of becoming a victim of ID theft and fraud.

 Who it’s best for: Budget-minded customers who care most about the safety nets provided by recovery and insurance coverage.
+The Risk Management Score and AI-powered identity monitoring are useful inclusions.

-Did You Know: There are three main credit reporting bureaus: Equifax, Experian, and TransUnion.
+Did You Know?
+There are three main credit reporting bureaus: Equifax, Experian, and TransUnion.
 If someone tries to take out debt in your name or runs up a bill on your credit card, these agencies are likely to hear about it.
 But there’s no guarantee that every piece of information goes to all three bureaus, so we recommend having monitoring in place for all three bureaus.3

 Who it’s best for: Anyone who wants comprehensive identity monitoring and fraud protection.